YuzhouPeng/unet-tensorrt/README.md

 ## convert .wts

-run gen_wts from utils folder, and move it to project folder<br>
+run gen_wts from utils folder, and move it to project folder (you need to run with east training environment)(<br>

 # generate engine file and infer